gravityforms/gravityformscli/readme.txt

 == Description ==

-The Gravity Forms CLI Add-On allows WP-CLI users to manage forms and entries on the command line.
+The Gravity Forms CLI Add-On allows WP-CLI users to manage forms and entries and more on the command line.

 Form Management
 [youtube https://www.youtube.com/watch?v=LO3fLW6SWk0]